TissueImageAnalytics/tiatoolbox/docs/installation.rst

 --------------

 Please note that TIAToolbox is tested for python version 3.6, 3.7 and 3.8.
-To install TIA Toolbox, run this command in your terminal:
+To install TIA Toolbox, run this command in your terminal after you have installed the pre-requisite software:

 .. code-block:: console